-Growing your vegetables and fruits has a positive environmental impact and is a great way to save the bees.
-By growing your garden, you can decide what goes on in your plants and into your body when you harvest your bounty.
+Growing your vegetables and fruits has a positive environmental impact and supports a healthy diet.
+By growing your garden, you can decide what goes on in your plants and into your body.
+With good planning, you control when you harvest your bounty.
 These ten leafy green vegetables are delicious and nutritious.
 Soon, you will see why these are favorites among gardeners.

 Ten Leafy Green Vegetables Gardeners Adore

 Nutritious vegetables come in different varieties to lighten up your dishes.
 There are several color and size options of vegetables that you can grow in your garden.
 Following are some of the most popular varieties among gardeners: